wp-plugins/earthquakemonitor/readme.txt

 == Frequently Asked Questions ==

 * Changing the feed is only effective when the cache timer is expired.
 Adjusting the cache timer to 1 second , refresh the page where the earthquake monitor is shown and restore the cache timer setting will work.
+* When applying a filter, keep in mind that it filters for city and region.
+So be so explicit as possible.

 == Screenshots ==